jaheyns/CfdOF/README.md

 * Tetrahedral meshing using Gmsh
 * Postprocessing using Paraview
 * Porous regions and porous baffles
-* Runs on Windows 7-10 and Linux
+* Runs on Windows 7-11 and Linux
 * Unit/regression testing
-* New case builder using an extensible template structure
+* Case builder using an extensible template structure
 * Macro scripting

 ### Platforms supported